-How Does it Contrast to Conventional Manufacturing?
+How Does 3D Manufacturing Contrast to Conventional Manufacturing?

 Conventional manufacturing won’t be wholly replaced by Additive Manufacturing, certainly not in the foreseeable future, but there are some types of products which benefit from this new technology in a number of different ways.